-When is a Newt Survey Required?
+When are Newt Surveys Required?

 Newt Surveys are often required on sites where suitable breeding habitat such as ponds or areas of standing water occurs on-site or within 200m of the site boundary.
 Assessment of the likelihood of the presence of newts on site are included within Preliminary Ecological Appraisals (PEAs) and Extended Phase 1 Habitat Surveys as standard and these assessments may result in the requirement for a more detailed (Phase 2) Newt Survey.

-What is involved in a Newt Survey?
+What is involved in Newt Surveys?

 A Newt Survey involves a daytime search for Newts in refugia within 200m of a suitable waterbody, including areas of woodland, scrub, rough grassland and within walls and hedges.
 Usually, 4 nighttime survey visits are required between mid-March and mid-June to establish an acceptable level of confidence in results

 These surveys can only be conducted under a site-specific licence issued by the Northern Ireland Environment Agency (NIEA).
-Surveys must be conducted in accordance with NIEA specific survey requirements and the British Standard (BS 42020:2013) – Biodiversity: Code of Practice for Planning and Development.
+Surveys must be conducted in accordance with NIEA specific survey requirements (available here) and the British Standard (BS 42020:2013) – Biodiversity: Code of Practice for Planning and Development.

 In the event that newts are confirmed as being present, an additional 2 survey visits will be required to provide an estimate of population size.

-What if Newts are found on site?
+What if Newts are found on-site?

-In the event that Newts are found on site or within 200m of the site boundary, a Newt Mitigation Plan may be required.
+In the event that Newts are found on-site or within 200m of the site boundary, a Newt Mitigation Plan may be required.
 Where newt habitat is to be lost as part of a development compensatory habitat is likely to be required and translocation of the existing population of Newts will have to take place under a site-specific licence from NIEA.
 Our ecologists can advise on pragmatic and cost-effective solutions to minimise delays and unnecessary costs for your project.

 Cost: From £1,200*